-- Offering Claim Forgiveness if you go six or more years without making a claim.
+- Offering Claim Forgiveness if you go 6 or more years without making a claim.

 4. Best for Smart Homes: Hippo

 Hippo offers traditional home insurance coverage, with a twist.
-In addition to all the necessities Hippo also offers more coverage than the average insurer for computers, home office equipment, appliances and electronics, and they even insure your babysitter.
+In addition to the necessities, Hippo also offers more coverage than the average insurer for computers, home office equipment, appliances and electronics.
+It can even insure your babysitter.

-You can get a quote in as little as 60 seconds.
-Take advantage of their smart home upgrades to prevent potential issues and have peace of mind with their full replacement costs coverage.
+Get a quote in as little as 60 seconds.
+Take advantage of its smart home upgrades to prevent potential issues.

-Roof leaks can be among the most damaging risks to homes because once water begins coming in, it can find its way in nearly everywhere.
-Your insurer can help with remediation even before beginning repairs, but you are the one on site so there are some things you can do.
-Cover the leak (if you can do so safely) and clean up any water that has come into your home before it can cause more damage.
+Roof leaks can be among the most damaging perils.
+Once water begins coming in, it can find its way in nearly everywhere.
+Be sure to cover the leak safely, and clean up any water in your home before it causes more damage.

 It’s important to review your homeowners’ insurance policy annually.
 Make changes before you have a claim, and it’s too late to adjust your roof coverage.